4lp1ne/Audio_Normalizer/README.md

 A complete Python toolkit for LUFS normalization and True Peak limiting of audio files.
 Supports both full track processing and sample normalization by instrument category.

-Fully complied for windows with all needed files and exe under realases tab as a zip
+Fully complied for windows with all needed files and exe under relases tab as a zip

-# Realases ---------->
+# Relases ---------->

 ---